Today I am thinking about one of the things in my life that I am passionate about, something that goes well with travel and many other things in life.

 Jeri and Tom were married on October 7, 2006.
 I took some shots before the ceremony started, then sat aside my camera (and my cell phone) to walk my daughter down the stone pathway to the side of her soon to be husband.
 I wished I could have been in two places at once.
 I really wanted to shoot her walking down the isle.
 Maybe I needed a small drone to hover in front of us and I could have used a remote control?
 Just kidding.

-My daughter Christine recently took a digital photography course at Christopher Newport University in Newport News, Virginia.
-Christine enrolled to pick up some, what she thought, would be a few easy credit hours.
+My daughter Christine recently took a digital photography course at Thomas Nelson Community College in Newport News, Virginia.
+Christine enrolled to pick up some, what she thought, would be a few easy credit hours on her way to a nursing degree.
 She found out the class was not that easy and she also found out that she liked it.
 She liked taking pictures with my borrowed Sony Alpha 100, a camera that met the class requirements.
 She now has her own cameras, a Sony SLT a58 and the Sony A99v pro DSLR.
 The two of us have spent quite a bit of time on the phone discussing photography, including the various parts of a DSLR, lenses, and how they all work together.
 We have also talked about techniques, how to develop an “eye” for a good shot.
 Christine grew up around photography; it was a part of her life just like computers and telephones.
-Now photography is a part of her life again and I have enjoyed helping her.
+Now, as a professional, and now working towards a digital imaging degree, photography is a part of her life again and I have enjoyed helping her.

 Working with Christine started me thinking.